GMdSilva/FastConformation/README.md

 ## Installation

-To install FastEnsemble, run the installation script provided in the repository:
+To install FastEnsemble, download and run the installation script provided in the repository:

 ```bash
 ./install.sh